Content from Introduction to The Carpentries Workbench

 Instructor Notes

-A new feature in The Carpentries Workbench is separate
+The Carpentries Workbench supports separate instructor/learner views,

-instructor/learner views, which allows for instructor notes to be
+which allows for instructor notes to be incorporated into the lesson.

-incorporated into the lesson.
-The default view of a lesson is the
+The default view of a lesson is the learner view, but you can switch to

-the top of the lesson, clicking on the “Learner View” button at the top
+the “Learner View” button at the top right, and then selecting

-right, and then selecting “Instructor View” from the dropdown.
-You can
+“Instructor View” from the dropdown.
+You can also add

-also add instructor/
+instructor/

-after the lesson URL (e.g. in this
+after the lesson URL (e.g. in this lesson, the

-lesson, the URL is
+URL is

 https://carpentries.github.io/sandpaper-docs/episodes.html